Árva County: Capitals

 The county seat was at the Orava Castle (Hungarian: Árva vára).
 After the destruction of the town by the Lithuanian troops in 1683, the seat was moved to Alsókubin (also Kolbin, Kublen, Kubin, Also Helben, Clbin, Culbyn, Cublyn, present-day Dolný Kubín).

 History

 Emerging from the Zólyom royal land (zólyomi erdőispánság), the first written mention about Árva County is from 1349.
 However, the territory had been still referenced as a district in 1351-1368 and it finally became a county with its own self-administration in 1370.

+On 13 September 1850, following the Revolutions of 1848 in the Austrian Empire, Árva and Turóc counties were merged to form Árva-Turóc county, becoming part of the Military District of Preßburg; this merger was re-affirmed in 1853 and 1854.
+In 1860 Hungary's pre-1850 counties, including Árva, were restored.

 In the aftermath of World War I, the territory of the whole county became part of newly formed Czechoslovakia.
 After a border dispute (treated in detail under Polish–Czechoslovak border conflicts) several villages in the north-east territory were exchanged between Poland and Czechoslovakia.
 The former county's Czechoslovak part was abolished with effective date 1 January 1923 and its territory became a part of Váh County.